Turkey discovers large natural gas reserve off Black Sea

 The discovery comes as tensions between NATO allies Turkey and Greece are running high over oil and gas exploration in disputed waters in the eastern Mediterranean.
 Greek and Turkish warships have been shadowing each other after Turkey sent a research ship to look for potential undersea oil and gas deposits.
 The Turkish ship is scheduled to search for energy reserves there until Aug.
 23.

-Separately, Turkey is also at odd with Cyprus over energy exploration around the island.
+Turkey is also at odd with Cyprus over energy exploration around the island.
 It has dispatched warship-escorted vessels off Cyprus’s coast to drill for gas, insisting that it’s acting to protect its interests and those of Turkish Cypriots to the area’s natural resources.
 The Greek Cypriot government of the ethnically split island has slammed Turkey for encroaching in its waters and economic rights.

 The discovery of the natural gas reserve would come as a welcome respite for the country which is dependent on Iran, Iraq and Russia for its energy and is grappling with economic woes.
 Last year, energy imports cost the country $41 billion.